lairdubois/lairdubois/docs/01-installation.md

 ## Step 7 - Generate and configure DKIM keys (Not necessary on the **DEV** server)

+*⚠️ Note : Be sure that the current directory is the project's root directory. (ie: `/var/www/www.lairdubois.fr` for PROD environment)*

 Emails sended by L'Air du Bois uses DKIM (DomainKeys Identified Mail) email authentication method.
 But as you need to add parameter on the DNS record, it may be usefull only on **PROD** server.